micro-ROS/benchmarking_shadow-builder/res/README.md

-Configuration file and Tools
+Configuration Files and Tools
 ============================

-This folder hold three subfolders:
+This folder holds three subfolders:
- * sb-res: This folder is holding shadow-builder configurations xml files
+ * _sb-res_  holds shadow-builder configurations files,
- * tfa-res: This folder is holding TFA confguration files,
+ * _tfa-res_ holds TFA confguration files,
- * tools: holding tools to help.
+ * _tools_ holds tools.

-# Configurations files
+# Configuration files

 The configuration files are XML formatted.
-There are two type of configuration
+There are two types of configuration files:
-file:
- * Configuration file for the shadow-builder.
+ * shadow-builder configuration file,
- * Configuration file for the TFA core.
+ * TFA core configuration file.

 ## Shadow builder configuration

-The configuration file for the shadow builder.
-The default configuration file will be explained:
+The default configuration file for the shadow builder is shown below and it can be helpful in understanding the configuration rules.
+Its details are explained in the comments.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>